Driven by a Like, a Love, or a Passion?

 Please do the following.
 Make a list with 3 items: what you like, love and are passionate about.
 Really think about what goes into each category.
 It’s a hierarchy.
 Like is easy to identify.
 For example, I like visiting new countries, designing websites and learning new musical instruments.
 Love is special.
 E.g. I love being with a group of my closest friends in the mountains.
 I love endurance sports, and I love doing challenging workouts.
 And then there’s passion, which is a coveted list.
 What shows up on your coveted list?

 If you’ve got some extra time to read, there are a wealth of books out there on finding and acting on your passions.
 Here’s my reading list on this theme:

 - The Element

 - Midlife Re-Creation

 - Chicken Soup for the Soul: Find Your Happiness

-If you are ready to take action, whether that’s toward a new career or a new position within your company, I sincerely encourage you to find your passion, not just your likes or loves.
-Find whatever it is that fires you up with an unquestionable intensity.
-Then, run with it, embrace any support you’re given, and make your dreams a reality.
+If you are ready to take action, whether that’s toward your own business, a new career, a new position within your company, or fighting for the business you’ve already built, I sincerely encourage you to stay aligned with your passion.
+Stay connected with whatever fires you up with an unquestionable intensity.
+Run with it, embrace any support you’re given, and make your dreams a reality.